batdowg/cbs/CONTEXT.md

 12.7 Users admin UI live with audit logging [DONE] 12.8 Participant accounts are deactivated when all their sessions are Cancelled, Closed, or On Hold; provisioning another confirmed session reactivates them.
 12.9 Users admin table includes inline role checkboxes (SysAdmin, Administrator, CRM, KT Facilitator, Contractor) with bulk save.
+12.10 Administrators can access Users admin but only SysAdmin can toggle the SysAdmin role.

 ## 13. Current State Snapshot
 13.1 App, DB, Caddy running via Docker Compose on VPS